 Pork confit Myoga dressing

-Sprinkle the surface of the pork block with salt and pepper.
-Place a frying pan with olive oil over high heat and grill the pork block with tongs while changing surfaces.
+Sprinkle salt and pepper on the surface of the pork block.
+Heat a frying pan with olive oil over high heat and cook the pork block, changing sides with tongs.

-Add the crushed garlic and rosemary to a frying pan, then quickly saute, then remove into a batter.
+Add the crushed garlic and rosemary to the frying pan and fry briefly, then remove to a tray.

-Once the pork block has cooled down, place it in a ziplock bag with rosemary, garlic and olive oil.
-Be careful not to let air in.
+Once the pork block has cooled, place it in a ziplock bag along with the rosemary, garlic, and olive oil.
+Be careful not to let any air get in.

-Put the ziplock water in 65°C water and boil for about 40 minutes.
-It's a good idea to adjust the heat while checking the temperature halfway through the heat.
+Place the ziplock bag in 65°C water and boil for about 40 minutes.
+Cook over very low heat, checking the temperature as you go and adjusting the heat.

-Remove the pork block and place it in a bowl filled with ice water along with the ziplock to remove the heat.
+Remove the pork block and place the ziplock bag in a bowl of ice water to cool.

-Remove onto a cutting board, cut into 1-2mm thick pieces, and arrange them on a plate.
+Remove to a cutting board, cut into 1-2mm thick slices and arrange on a plate.

 -